 Wheelchair Access at P&J Live

 As we approached the first security steward let us through the barrier.
 There was a sea of barriers zigzagging in and out to filter the queue, but it was too narrow for me to fit and manoeuvre between.
 We asked him if there was another way I could go (we could clearly see there was).
-Instead, he began pushing every second barrier out the way until he got fed up and stopped, leaving us to do the rest.
-Allan took over moving the barriers out the way himself.
+Instead, he began pushing every second barrier out of the way until he got fed up and stopped, leaving us to do the rest.
+Allan took over moving the barriers out of the way himself.
 Thankfully there were no crowds at this point.

 There needs to be a better way for wheelchair users and disabled people unable to weave themselves in and out of the narrow barrier lanes, to access the arena.
 The staff need to be given awareness training if they haven’t already.
 I wouldn’t like to have experienced that when it was full of crowds.

 Once we got to the end of the barriers we then went through metal detectors.
-The signs overhead indicating ‘seated’ to the left and ‘standing’ to the right.
+The signs overhead indicate ‘seated’ to the left and ‘standing’ to the right.
 We went to the left for seated, but the steward seemed a little confused if we were in the right lane.
-So we explained we had ‘seating’ tickets on the platform, still unsure, she let us through anyway.
+So we explained we had ‘seating’ tickets on the platform, still unsure, but she let us through anyway.

 We then reached the entrance doors to the arena where our tickets were checked by the door steward.
 He was friendly and advised us to come in out of the cold until he checked our tickets.

 We were asked if we knew where we were going, we didn’t and neither did he.
-He passed us onto one of the venue staff, but he didn’t know either.
+He passed us on to one of the venue staff, but he didn’t know either.
 We waited while he went and asked someone else.
 Another member of the venue staff approached us and guided us through the concourse to the block our seats were in.